 Did you know that not all sugars are the same?
 This is because different types of sugar affect the body in different ways.
 Of course, big business might lead you to believe otherwise.

-What do soda, snacks, cereal, pasta, bread or other packaged foods have in common?
+What do soda, snacks, cereal, pasta, bread, or other packaged foods have in common?
 The answer is that they all contribute to the health crisis in America.
-If you are one who consumes these types of foods, you may very well be one of those people that consume between 150 to 170 (or more) pounds of refined sugars in one year, according to the United States Department of Agriculture (USDA).
+If you consume these foods, you may very well be one of those who consume between 150 to 170 (or more) pounds of refined sugars in one year, according to the United States Department of Agriculture (USDA).

 Does that seem excessive?
-Eating 150-170 pounds of sugar in one year is equivalent to eating about a quarter to a half a pound of sugar each day.
+Eating 150-170 pounds of sugar in one year is equivalent to eating about a quarter to half a pound each day.
 That is 30-60 teaspoons of sugar.
-To put this into perspective, you need to understand that it only takes four 12-ounce cans of sodas to equal 1/4 pound of sugar.
-Imagine a 32 ounce can of soda or an energy drink.
+To put this into perspective, you must understand that it only takes four 12-ounce sodas to equal 1/4 pound of sugar.
+Imagine a 32-ounce can of soda or an energy drink.

-Now imagine how much sugar you consume if you eat convenience foods like cake, candy, cookies, doughnuts, ice cream, barbecue sauce, bread, canned-fruit with syrup, crackers, frozen dinners, hot dogs, ketchup, peanut butter, salad dressing, and so on.
-It adds up fast, and I would imagine that many consume well over 1/4 pound a day.
+Imagine how much sugar you consume if you eat convenience foods like cake, candy, cookies, doughnuts, ice cream, barbecue sauce, bread, canned fruit with syrup, crackers, frozen dinners, hot dogs, ketchup, peanut butter, salad dressing, and so on.
+It adds up fast, and I imagine many consume well over 1/4 pound daily.